MTV Video Music Awards: 2020s

-There were three co-hosts in the show compromising of LL Cool J, Minaj, and Jack Harlow.
+There were three co-hosts in the show, LL Cool J, Minaj, and Jack Harlow.

 Harlow opened the show with a performance of his single, "First Class".
 The performance took place on an airplane with Harlow acting as an attendant.
 Several celebrities were seated in the plane including Lil Nas X, Saucy Santana, Avril Lavigne, and more.
-The plane "landed" at the award show and mocked a red carpet interview, with Harlow saying "Ladies and Gentlemen, Fergie!"
-Fergie had came out onstage to perform her 2007 hit "Glamorous" which "First Class" samples.
+The plane "landed" at the award show and mocked a red carpet interview, with Harlow saying "Ladies and Gentlemen, Fergie!".
+Fergie had come out onstage to perform her 2007 hit "Glamorous" which "First Class" samples, marking her first televised performance since her controversial performance of "The Star-Spangled Banner" at the 2018 NBA All Star Game.
 The performance ended with Fergie and Harlow hugging.